coleifer/peewee/docs/peewee/playhouse.rst

 Connection pool
 ---------------

-.. warning:: This module should be considered experimental.

 The ``pool`` module contains a number of :py:class:`Database` classes that provide connection pooling for PostgreSQL and MySQL databases.
 The pool works by overriding the methods on the :py:class:`Database` class that open and close connections to the backend.
 The pool can specify a timeout after which connections are recycled, as well as an upper bound on the number of open connections.

 In a multi-threaded application, up to `max_connections` will be opened.
 Each thread (or, if using gevent, greenlet) will have it's own connection.